biopython/biopython/README.rst

 careful when doing this, because the code in github is not as well-tested as released code, and may contain new dependencies.

-Finally, you can send a bug report to the bug database or the mailing list at biopython@biopython.org (subscription required).
-In the bug report, please let us know:
+In any bug report, please let us know:

 1. Which operating system and hardware (32 bit or 64 bit) you are using
 2. Python version